What We Offer Through the Lifespan

 Every 2nd and 4th Sunday during the 11:15 a.m. worship service, middle school and high school aged youth in our congregation meet for a mix of social activities, service projects and curriculum-based lessons.
 Youth Group students from UUCL are also invited to participate with youth from other nearby congregations in the OWL – Our Whole Lives – human sexuality program.
 The focus of this program is to dismantle stereotypes and assumptions, build self-acceptance and self-esteem, foster healthy relationships and improve decision making in young teens.

-Facilitated discussions around recorded TED Talks are held every Monday from 7 – 8:30 pm in the sanctuary.
+Facilitated discussions around recorded TED Talks are held every fourth Monday from 7 – 8:30 pm in the sanctuary.
 These open meetings are designed to inspire us to reach a deeper spirituality or learn something new about ourselves and each other.
 No homework is required.
 Congregants are welcome to bring a snack to share.